wavded/graygelf/readme.md

   - size of chunked messages in bytes (default: 1240) compressType
-  - compression 'gzip' or 'deflate' (default: 'deflate') mock
+  - compression 'gzip' or 'deflate' (default: 'deflate') alwaysCompress
+  - whether to always compress or go by chunkSize (default: false) mock
   - don't send messages to GrayLog2 (default: false)
 ```